 Professional Geriatric Care Managers are revolutionizing the way we think about dementia care.
 When there is a RN or MSW eldercare expert at the helm, it really takes the pressure off of the adult children and loved ones to “know it all”.
 Between paying bills, managing a crisis, laundry, and medications, they can often feel that there isn’t time to be family or process what is going on.
 By letting the professionals coordinate and provide the care, families get to be family and are allowed to be present to what is happening in their lives.
 It is really hard to put a price tag on that time and space.

-Claire’s story of initially being completely overwhelmed is becoming more and more common.
+Stories of initially being completely overwhelmed are becoming more and more common.
 In fact, a quarter of adult children, mainly baby boomers, provide care to a parent.
 The total estimated aggregate lost wages, pension, and Social Security benefits of these caregivers of parents are nearly $3 trillion annually, according to the MetLife Mature Marketing Institute.
 In 2012 in Washington State alone, there were 323,000 Alzheimer’s and dementia caregivers providing 368 million unpaid hours of care.
 AARP Public Policy Institute found that half of family caregivers performed medical/nursing tasks for care recipients including managing multiple medications, providing wound care, using monitors, managing incontinence, operating special medical equipment and preparing special diets.
 The burden is heavy.

 The care management and homecare model of dementia care is a powerful option for families, with its professional oversight and one-on-one care.
 Their specialty training in dementia and the difficult behaviors that arise as a symptom of brain disease is invaluable in maintaining safety and dignity within the home.
 Because home care services can be scaled from a few hours a day all the way to 24-hour live-in care, it remains a viable option as the disease progresses and reduces the need to move from facility to facility as needs change.